 Video Games for Seniors

 The final category featured here is Video Games.
 Video Games combine digital technology with puzzle-solving and mental exertion.
-While the image conjured up by the term ‘video game’ will, for many, be that of a youngster sitting and staring at a brightly lit screen, some games are social and interactive, some games are actually built to help players develop social and mental capabilities.
+While the image conjured up by the term ‘video game’ will, for many, be that of a youngster sitting and staring at a brightly lit screen, some games are social and interactive, and some games are built to help players develop social and mental capabilities.

 The Nintendo Wii, for example, is designed to integrate physical activity and teamplay with a virtual video experience.
-With a Wii system players actually swing their arms, move their legs and flick their wrists to interact with a virtual environment through the game’s interface.
+With a Wii system, players swing their arms, move their legs and flick their wrists to interact with a virtual environment through the game’s interface.
 Guitar Hero calls on players to respond to digital on-screen prompts by playing the right notes on a toy guitar or hitting a toy drum in time.
 Games like these create a fun way to practice hand-eye coordination and stay sharp.

 Further to their credit, Video Games are the only games specifically designed for mind training.
 In fact, a search on your app store will quickly show you a game for just about any training activity you might be seeking.
 If you want to improve your memory, there are games for that.
 If you want to practice puzzles, there are games for that.
 If you want to practice reaction and fast cognition, there are games for that.
 Specialization may be the strongest feature of video games for mental exercise.

 What’s more, video games are really fun.
-Their interactive nature keeps players engaged, which leads to more regular gameplay and more likelihood that you will actually play the game enough to take some of the reported benefits.
+Their interactive nature keeps players engaged, which leads to more regular gameplay and more likelihood that you will play the game enough to take some of the reported benefits.

-To sum up, if you’re looking to use games as a method of mental exercise video games are one place to look where you’ll likely find something to match your exercise goals.
+To sum up, if you’re looking to use games as a method of mental exercise, video games are one place to look where you’ll likely find something to match your exercise goals.

 One way to train the brain is through the use of games.
-Games can help train memory, they can help with reasoning processes, and can exercise our information-processing capabilities.
+Games can help train memory, they can help with reasoning processes and can exercise our information-processing capabilities.
 Games can lead to better cognitive function because they are mental exercises.
 Playing games regularly can slow mental deterioration and fend off Dementia and Alzheimer’s disease.
 The important thing is to pick the right game for the job.

 So there it is.
 Games are a great way to spend time with others and enjoy their company.
 They’re also a great way to stay sharp and active as you age.
-Whether you enjoy word games like Scrabble or Wordle, or you’re a chess club member, or you just print out some Crosswords to pass some time each day, you’re on the right track!
+Whether you enjoy word games like Scrabble or Wordle, or you’re a chess club member, or print out some Crosswords to pass some time each day, you’re on the right track!